miklevin/MikeLev.in/_posts/2025-03-15-web-app-fasthtml-htmx.md

 Does that seem like a workable, low‑overhead approach that aligns with your goals?

 **Me**: Okay, I'm game.
-This is going to illustrate the pain of not using a BaseFlow superclass, haha!
+This is going to illustrate the pain of not using a BaseFlow superclass, ahaha!
 Okay, let's start with a full training on MiniDataAPI spec so that you don't get it wrong:

 [Pastes from the FastHT.ML readthedocs site]